ome/ome-contributing/docs/python-development.rst

 Publishing to Pypi
 ==================

-Many of the OME Python repositories use GitHub actions to pubish to Pypi when a new Tag is created and pushed to GitHub.
+Many of the OME Python repositories use GitHub actions to publish to ` Pypi <https://pypi.org/>`_ when a new Tag is created and pushed to GitHub.
 This is typically specified in a file such as `.github/workflows/publish_pypi.yml`.